-The witchetty grub (also spelt as Witjuti) is the larvae of the cossid moth (Endoxyla leucomochla) and is one of the important plant for the Indigenous People of Australia, especially because of the large tasty grub found mainly in the woody roots of the witchetty bush (Acacia kempeana), where it makes its home.
-The grub is the larvae of a large grey moth that can grow up to 6 cm and longer.
-During a really good season, you can collect up to as many as 50 grubs from the roots of one decent size bush.
+The witchetty grub (also spelt as Witjuti) is the larvae of the cossid moth (Endoxyla leucomochla).
+The larvae of this large grey moth can grow to 6 cm and longer.
+The large grub is found mainly in the woody roots of the witchetty bush (Acacia kempeana) where it makes its home.
+The witchetty bush is an important plant for the Indigenous People of Australia.
+During a really good season, you can collect up to as many as 50 grubs from the roots of one decent sized bush.

 Aboriginal women and children will dig around the roots of the witchetty bush.
 The roots of the bush are usually shallow growing.
 When they strike the root, they would follow the root along for a short distance and if there is a swelling in the root, with no evidence of an exit hole, they would dig the root out of the ground and break it open at the swelling.
 If the grub is injured while breaking open the root, they would usually be eaten immediately.
 The majority of the grubs would be taken back to camp to be roasted lightly in coals before being eaten.

 The grubs are rich in proteins and fats that are easily assimilated by humans, and as a food source is highly valued by the Aborigines.
 Only the hard head parts are not eaten.
 When eaten raw, they are said to have an almond like taste.
 When lightly roasted depending on your taste buds, they can have a flavour like an egg yolk or that of chicken to prawn taste.
 Although the grubs can be found at all times of the year, not all Witchetty bushes will harbour the grub.
 The moths themselves are also eaten.1

 As well as food for bush tucker, they were also used in traditional bush medicine.
 The witchetty grubs were crushed into a paste, placed on burns and covered with a bandage to seal and soothe the skin by the indigenous people of Central Australia.